 The following are some of the questions that you might consider answering for your Test Data requirements:

 - To hardcode or not?

 When you look back at the manual test script, you will notice that having the test data, the username and password available is one of the preconditions to even begin the test.

-Once you are done with testing it need not be explicitly mentioned in your manual test case to close the browser or close the AUT etc. As a tester you would do it diligently.
-In the case of automation test case, you can include these steps in your script.
+Once you are done with testing it need not be explicitly mentioned in your Manual test case to close the browser or close the AUT etc. As a tester, you would do it diligently.
+In the case of the Automation test case, you can include these steps in your script.
 Clean up – is what I call these activities.
 Kill all the connections you created.
 Close all the apps.
 Release the memory.

 Step 2 & 7: Sync statement.
 As we discussed above, these are important to making sure the AUT comes to the desired state before the next step execution follows.

 Step 3 & 4: Data entry.
 All the data is hardcoded into the script.
 Although not advisable, it’s a start.

 Step 5: Change of AUT step.
 Step 5 includes clicking on the Sign In button.
 You will not need a V&V when this statement gets executed.
 That is because there is a subsequent statement and if that can run; it means the one before it has been successful.
 But if you are extra diligent, you can include one here.